ufidon/df/labs/lab01/README.md

 ## lab01: Build environments for computer forensics
 * Create virtual machines
 * Setup Forensics Tools
-* *Rule of thumb to choose software: always choose the lastest and STABLE version*
+* *Rule of thumb to choose software: always choose the latest and STABLE version*

+**You don't need a Windows server if your computer OS is Windows, you may install the forensics tools on the host OS**

 ## NAT network and VM settings
 * NAT network settings: